 Many believe the measure failed because it gave a monopoly to a handful of stakeholders.
 Those pushing the new initiative promise not to make that same mistake again.

 Ian James, director of the ResponsibleOhio, the campaign behind the 2015 initiative claims that the Quinnipiac poll confirms that Ohio voters want to legalize marijuana.

 Although voters approved the 2016 medical marijuana initiative by a comfortable margin, it’s not clear if residents in the state are ready to move on creating a recreational market.
 Ohioans have been leaning red in recent elections.
 Furthermore, the state has already decriminalized marijuana and many voters feel that creating a market for the drug is taking the issue too far.

 Fortunately, because the initiative would invoke a constitutional amendment, DeWine would not be able to veto legislation offhand.
-And with more than 50% of the state’s voters in favor of legalizing marijuana, the chances of Ohio legalizing marijuana in 2019 are high (no pun intended).
+And with more than 50 percent of the state’s voters in favor of legalizing marijuana, the chances of Ohio legalizing marijuana in 2022 are high (no pun intended).